Graduate School Handbook Part 11 - The progression examination

 - Where a resubmission viva is required the Director of Studies may request a copy of the reviewers’ resubmission preliminary reports from the Graduate School Office to assist the PGR's preparation for the viva.

 PGR11.13 Responsibilities of the Research Degrees Award Board (RDAB)

 - To receive and note data about progression examination outcomes on a regular basis;

-- To consider FRDC recommendations for withdrawal of a candidate’s registration, when they have failed the progression examination;
+- To consider FRDC recommendations for withdrawal of a PGR’s registration, when they have failed the progression examination;

 - To consider any late personal circumstances submitted following a withdrawal decision.